 Archery/Firearms Registration and Check-In

-For students participating in hunting, archery, and the Clay Shooting Club, registration of weapons will be at the Ferrum College Police Department.
+For students participating in hunting, archery, and the Clay Shooting Club, registration of weapons will be at the Ferrum College Campus Police Department.
 Check-in/check-out of weapons is facilitated by contacting the on-duty college police officer at (540) 365-4444.
 No weapons are allowed on campus, even in vehicles.

 Reminders About Safety, Responsibilities & Resources